-Current law requires the Chief of the Division of Forestry in the Department of Natural Resources to credit 25% of moneys received from the sale of standing timber taken from state forest lands and state forest nurseries to the State Forest Fund and to credit the remaining 75% of those moneys to the General Revenue Fund.
-Both funds are created in the state treasury.
+Prior law required the Chief of the Division of Forestry in the Department of Natural Resources to credit 25% of moneys received from the sale of standing timber taken from state forest lands and state forest nurseries to the State Forest Fund and to credit the remaining 75% of those moneys to the General Reve nue Fund.

-Current law requires the Chief, at the time of crediting those moneys to the General Revenue Fund, to determine the amount and net value of all standing timber sold from lands and nurseries in each county, in each township within the county, and in each school district within the county.
-Afterward the Chief must send to each county treasurer a copy of the determination and must provide for payment from the General Revenue Fund to the county treasurer, for the use of the general fund of the county, of an amount equal to 65% of the net value of the standing timber sold from lands and nurseries located in that county.
-A portion of that money is retained by the county and the remainder is distributed to affected townships and school districts in accordance with a statutory formula.
+The Chief, at the time of crediting those moneys to the General Revenue Fund, was required to determine the amount and net value of all standing timber sold from lands and nurseries in each county, in each township within the county, and in each school district within the county.
+Afterward the Chief was required to send to each county treasurer a copy of the determination and provide for payment from the General Revenue Fund to the county treasurer, for the use of the general fund of the county, of an amount equal to 65% of the net value of the standing timber sold from lands and nurseries located in that county.
+A portion of that money was retained by the county and the remainder was distributed to affected townships and school districts in accordance with a statutory formula.

-The bill establishes a different procedure for the distribution of moneys received from the sale of standing timber from state forest lands and nurseries.
+The act establishes a different procedure for the distribution of moneys received from the sale of standing timber from state forest lands and nurseries.
 It creates the Forestry Holding Account Redistribution Fund in the state treasury and requires all moneys received from the sale of such standing timber to be credited to the Fund.
-The moneys must remain in the Fund until they are redistributed in accordance with the bill.
+The moneys must remain in the Fund until they are redistributed in accordance with the act.